jacquesmit/myriad-green-v3/README.md

 - Images rely on descriptive `alt` text and `<picture>` elements for responsive delivery.

 ## 9. TODO / Roadmap
-- Configure real Firebase project ID in `.firebaserc`, set Gmail secrets via `firebase functions:config:set`, and deploy `sendContactEmail`.
+- Configure real Firebase project ID in `.firebaserc`, set Gmail secrets via `firebase functions:secrets:set`, and deploy `sendContactEmail`.
 - Wire booking modal submissions to a backend (CRM, calendar, or Firebase Function) and add analytics tracking.
 - Add a blog or API-driven insights section to replace the "Coming Soon" cards.
 - Run a Lighthouse/performance pass and tune asset loading.